-Osensia’s Flexi Brush does not only removes tangles, it keeps your hair healthy as well, having been infused with rare elements that promote healthy and resilient hair.
-It keeps your child’s locks moist and contains antibacterial agents and help destroy germs in their hair.
+Osensia’s Flexi Brush does not only removes tangles, but it also keeps your hair healthy as well, having been infused with rare elements that promote healthy and resilient hair.
+It keeps your child’s locks moist and contains antibacterial agents and helps destroy germs in their hair.

-While they are more known as the one-stop shop for your essential oil needs, ArtNaturals has an array of hair brushes that are well worth the purchase, too.
+While they are more known as the one-stop-shop for your essential oil needs, ArtNaturals has an array of hairbrushes that are well worth the purchase, too.
 One of them is their Detangling Hair Brush for Kids, which prides itself on having bristles that separate the hair sideways for a gentler detangling.
-These brushes do not into the scalp as well, which are perfect for our little ones who have very sensitive scalp.
+These brushes do not into the scalp as well, which are perfect for our little ones who have a very sensitive scalp.

 ArtNatural’s Detangling Hair Brush for Kids can be used on both wet and dry hair and works just fine on thick, thin, curly, straight, and any other hair type.